ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 same period.
 This is to allow multiple independent groups of data for a given contributor to be imputed as part of the same sample.

-Manual construction column should only be present if input records included the manual construction value in a column (4.6).
+Manual construction col parameter should only be present if input records included the manual construction value in a column (4.6).

 ### 3.2 Output Records